 Many young children don't have enough arch space for their teeth.
 Narrow arches as well as crowding create dental malformations that require treatment to move the teeth into better positions.

-An exciting development in orthodontics has revolutionized treatment of less complex dental malocclusions.
+An exciting development in orthodontics has revolutionized treatment of less complex dental malocclusion.
 This concept utilizes clear aligners that provide limited movement over a period of weeks to accomplish a sequence of change dictated by each aligner.
 A final treatment goal is managed and developed with 8-16 clear aligners utilized over a period of months.
 There are many systems utilizing this concept for treatment on the market today.
-Examples include Clear Correct, Invisilign, and Clear Force to name to a few.
+Examples include Clear Correct, Invisalign, and Clear Force to name to a few.

-Treatment planning and diagnostic impressions for aligner fabrication are now completed with the aid of digital optical scanning which capture the data that was previously accomplished via traditional impressions and stone models.
+Treatment planning and diagnostic impressions for aligner fabrication are now completed with the aid of digital optical scanning, which capture the data that was previously accomplished via traditional impressions and stone models.
 The technique is now greatly streamlined in the form of comfort and treatment with the use of advanced technology.

-The balance between esthetics and function for eating harmonize in the field of orthodontics.
+The balance between aesthetics and function for eating harmonize in the field of orthodontics.
 The chance to offer patients a life-changing experience in the form of their appearance is truly one of the great benefits to providing orthodontic care.